GaganRao01/Gemini-Deep-Research/README.md

 3. **Content Extraction**: For each search result, it scrapes the content and extracts relevant information
 4. **Report Synthesis**: All collected information is synthesized into a comprehensive report
 5. **Final Output**: The report is displayed and saved as a markdown file

+### How gemini_research.py Works

+The `gemini_research.py` script processes research in several key steps:

+1. **Search Query Generation**: Uses Google Gemini AI to create tailored search queries that cover different aspects of your research topic
+2. **Web Research**: Performs Google searches with the generated queries and collects results
+3. **Content Scraping**: Extracts relevant content from web pages using newspaper3k and BeautifulSoup
+4. **Date Extraction**: Analyzes content to identify and prioritize the most recent information
+5. **Sectional Report Creation**: Organizes research into a standardized structure:
+   - Executive Summary and Introduction
+   - Main Content Sections (tailored to the topic)
+   - Dedicated Challenges and Limitations section
+   - Future Directions section
+   - Conclusion
+   - Consolidated References section
+6. **Formatting Standardization**: Ensures consistent heading styles, section numbering, and citation format
+7. **Output Generation**: Produces a comprehensive markdown report with proper academic structure

+The sectional approach ensures reports maintain a logical flow and professional structure regardless of topic complexity or research depth.

 ## 📧 Getting Started